HOW LONG DOES THE PROSECUTOR HAVE TO REVOKE MY PROBATION?

 Prosecutor files motion to revoke probation and asks the judge to put the defendant in jail.

 Judge has hearing and decides if a violation occurred.
 Then decides what to do with the defendant.

 Where it gets complicated is when the prosecutor doesn’t know about the violation until close to the end of the probation or after the probation term has ended.
 This is common when the violation is a new crime and it occurred in another state.
 The prosecutor may not find out about the violation until after the probation ends.
 In this case here is how it works;

 If the violation occurred before the end of the term of the probation then the prosecutor can seek to revoke.
 (One year probation= Day 1 through day 365, If a violation occurs in that time they can revoke).

-If the violation occurred after the term of the probation but before the 60-90 days they have reserved to file a motion to revoke then the prosecutor cannot revoke your probation.
+If the violation occurred after the term of the probation but before the 60-90 days (the time period in the contract to file a motion to revoke) then the prosecutor cannot revoke your probation.
 (One year probation= Day 366 +60-90 days).

 If you have a pending motion to revoke probation you need to sit down with a criminal defense lawyer and look over your case.
 We assist clients with motions to revoke probation in Johnson County, Overland Park, Merriam, Mission, Leawood, Prairie Village, Shawnee, Lenexa and in many courts in across the Kansas City Metro.